daganeabdul/smart-goal-planner/README.md

 2. Install Dependencies

        npm install

 3. Start the JSON Server

         npx json-server --watch db.json --port 3001

 4. Run the React App

         npm run dev

  Project Structure
 smart-goal-planner/

+dist/
+node_modile/
 public/
-   index.html

 src/
+   assests/
    components/
-     App.jsx
-     index.js

- db.json
+       -AddGoadForm.jsx
+       -DepositeForm.jsx
+       -GoalCard.jsx
+       -GoalList.jsx
+       -overview.jsx
+  app.css
+  app.jsx
+  index.css
+  main.jsx
   .gitignore
+ index.html
  package.json
  README.md
+ vite.config.js

  Testing

 Checklist for manual testing:
 Add goals and check appearance

   Edit goal info and ensure changes persist

   Make a deposit and verify update

   Delete goal and check list updates

   Refresh browser – data should persist

   Use console logs or React DevTools to debug components and props.

- License
+MIT License

-This project is licensed under the MIT License – free to use, share, and modify.
+Copyright (c) 2025 daganeabdul

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.